-Class Height (m) Consequences Concil's dat • Water across Memorial Park Drive bridge.
-NB: For predicted peaks above this level, consider using a sandbagging machine to build up a stockpile of 2/2 filed a stockpile of 2/2 filed as a stockpile of 2/2 filed a MOD 8.10 stored undercover.
-Especially if the peak is expected to exceed 8.3 metres.
-Water across Carew and Henry streets intersection.
-MOD 8.11 30/10/92.
+Different gauge reading Different description Class TT.
+ST. L. Does not exist on council's databa Class Height (m) Consequences Water across Memorial Park Drive bridge.
+NB: For predicted peaks above this to the NB: For predicted peaks above this level, consider using a sandbagging machine to build up a stockpile of 2/3 filled untied bags placed on pallets and stored undercover.
+Especially if the peak is an MOD 8.10 especially if the peak is expected to exceed 8.3 metres MOD 8.11 water across Carew and Henry streets intersection.
+MOD 30/10/92.
 Peak height.
 MOD 8.21 2/09/81.
 Peak height (on old bridge gauge).
-No MOD 8.30 Estimated crest height of the levee protecting all historical readings. skids and/or wheels) which would require are 26 relocatable cabins (on hard annexes) which would require about 1.5 hours each to prepare for relocation.
-The remaining sites are reserved for tourist vans.
-NB: Depending on the conditions for individual floods, the levee may not inundate until 8.5 MOD 8.48 17/10/93.
+No need to correct by 0.04 metres MOD 8.30 gauge uness correcting all historical readings.
+Estimated crest height of the levee protecting the McLeans Beach Caravan Park.
+The park has a capacity of 450 sites.
+There are 26 relocatable cabins (on skids and/or wheels) which would require cranes and take about 2-3 hours relocation.
+The remaining sites are recorded for the sech to prepare for on the conditions for individual floods, the levee may not inundate until 8.5 MOD 8.48 17/10/93.
 Peak height.
 In this event, north Deniliquin tennis courts were flooded and approximately six riverside houses were threatened upstream in Lawson Siphon and Four Post areas (some were sandbagged).
-At this height in future floods there may be more houses at risk in this area due to development.
-Three houses were sanbagged for protection in the Dahwilly area.
-The predicted peak height was 9-9.1 metres however this was not achieved due to a farm levee giving way upstream on the Tuppal Creek Floodway causing a diversion of some of the flow.
-Monitor and inspect the Central Levee.
-OD 8.50 McLean Beach Caravan Park levee height.
-Designed to be 8.3 metres but in OD 8.53 Main oval at Memorial Park flooded.
-OD 9.05 5/11/75.
+At this height in future floods there may be more houses at side is andbagged).
+At this height in balledged for protection in the Dahwilly area.
+The predicted peak height was 9-9.1 metres however this was not achieved due to a farm levee giving way upstream on the Translot of the second due to a farm levee giving way upstream on the Tuppal Creek Floodway causing a diversion of some of the flow.
+MOD 8.50 Monitor and inspect the Central Levee.
+McLean Beach Caravan Park levee height.
+Designed to be 8.3 metres but in / practice so far is 8.5 metres.
+10D 8.53 Main oval at Memorial Park flooded.
+10D 9.05 5/11/75.
 Peak height (old bridge gauge).
-AJ / 9.20 This is considered to be the critical height for Davilland AJ 9.40 Levee height; Central levee (Davidson Street) temporary raising slightly further if other levees will not be endangered.
+IAJ / 9.20 This is considered to be the still the start of the This is considered to be the critical height for Deniliquin.
+Evacuations should be considered if is predicted that this height is to be exceeded for but to Denie denies of the exceeded for the transformer of the exceeded for the transformer of the exceeded for IAJ 9.40 be considered if is predicted that this height for Demindum.
+Evacuations should Major flood in Council's.
+Levee height; Central levee (Davidson Street); actual height in 1993.
+Consider temporary raising slightly further if other levee will not be temporary raising slightly further if other levees will not be endangered.
 Evacuate Central area, approx 270 people (includes some elderly people).
-This should be commenced two days prior to this height occurring.
-J 9.42 16/07/56.
-Peak height (Note: Unight of 16/07/56.
-Peak height (Note: Height taken on old gauge - some conflicting reports of actual height between 9.37 and 9.42).
-During this flood the Central levee in Davidson Street was breached before overtopping to relieve pressure on the weaknesses in the South levee; houses were flooded as a result.
+This should be commenced two days prior to this height occuring.
+AJ 9.42 16/07/56.
+Peak height (Note: Height takes and L levee in Davidson Street was breached before overtopping to relieve pressure on the weaknesses in the South levee; houses were flooded as a result.
 Davidson Street level and existing levee top at Davidson Street, if overtopped; close northern sewerage system.
-Water enters top section of the Riverside Caravan Park.
-The park has about seven motel style cabins and 14 semi-permanent caravans which require a crane and/or a low-loader to relocate.
-It
+Water enter the particulation of the system of the system.
+Caravan Park.
+The park has about seven motel and and the Riverside - permanent caravans which require a crane and/or a low-loader to relocate.
+It rect As At 24-Jan-00 DENILIQUIN Gauge (Station No: 409003) Page 3 of 4